New! Grand Prize trip to Tanglewood

 - The competition will take place at the Clark Music Center at the Lawrenceville School on Route 206 in Lawrenceville, NJ.

-- By applying to the competition, performers, teachers and parents understand that the student must be available to perform at his or her scheduled time on Saturday, June 4 and Sunday, June 5, 2016 for the preliminary round, and finalists must be available at 2:00 pm on Sunday, June 12, 2016.
+- By applying to the competition, performers, teachers and parents understand that the student must be available to perform at his or her scheduled time on Saturday, June 3 and/or Sunday, June 4, 2017 for the preliminary round, and finalists must be available from 2:00 pm on Sunday, June 11, 2017.
 The preliminary round may take all day; therefore applicants must keep the entire day on both dates open until you receive your scheduled time.

 - Once scheduled for the preliminary round, no changes in the date and time may be made.
 Contestants may not swap times with other performers.
 The competition manager reserves the right to arrange times within Categories.
 Competitors are required to arrive and register 20 minutes before their scheduled start time.
 It is the responsibility of the competitor to allow adequate travel time.